telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/accessibility.md

 ---
 title: Accessibility
-page_title: Accessibility
+page_title: Accessibility features
-description: Accessibility
+description: "Find out what accessibility features are suported in the HTML5-based viewers and HTML5-rendered report contents.
+Understand how to set up accessibility and what its known limitations are."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/accessibility
-tags: accessibility
+tags: HTML5, accessibility
 published: True
 position: 10
 previous_url: /html5-report-viewers-accessibility-support